ddoyediran/Javascript-Array-/README.md

 # Search or Iteration
 Search or popularly known as Iteration.
 Iteration is an interest process.
 It is a simple way of accessing each element present in the array data structure.
-Since we are iterating through an nth element, all Iteration method has a time complexity of O(n).
+Since we are iterating through an nth element, all Iteration method has a time complexity of n that is O(n).